JesseLivezey/plankton/README.rst

       what else to try?
     * clustering data into the macro categories for classifier

-- Work on semi-supervised code

 - Run conv net on data
+    * parameter sweep
-    scripts/tutorials
+    * scripts/tutorials

 - Semi-supervised learning
-    Abuse all of the unlabled test data
+    * Abuse all of the unlabled test data

 - Committee of models
-    Different non-linearities, etc
+    * Different non-linearities, etc

 ==============================